fyquah/fyp-worker-dispatcher/analysis/README.md

+# Analysis

+*I assume you have looked through the main README*

 All the python programs (excluding some very very simply scripts, which can live in ROOT/scripts/) used in the project lives in this directory.
 The main "theoretical" components that lives in this part of the world are: